JasonSteving99/claro-lang/mdbook-docs/src/graph_procedures/graph_procedures.md

 # Graph Procedures

-A __Graph Procedure__ is a much like a regular Procedure, with the only difference coming in how you structure code in the body.
+A __Graph Procedure__ is much like a regular Procedure, with the only difference coming in how you structure code in the body.
 As its mame implies, the body of a Graph Procedure will be structured as a graph of operations.
-Specifically it is a DAG (directed-acyclic-graph) where each node in the DAG represents some isolated unit of work which may depend on data produced by one or more nodes and will produce its own resulting data.
+Specifically it is a DAG (directed-acyclic-graph) where each node in the DAG represents some isolated unit of work which may depend on data produced by one or more other nodes and will produce its own resulting data.
 This structure is inherently parallelizable as Claro can analyze the provided DAG to schedule nodes to run as soon as possible once all of the data depended on by that node is ready.
-If any two nodes have all of their dependent data ready at the same time, then Claro may schedule those nodes to run concurrently.
+If any two nodes happen to have all of their dependent data ready at the same time, then Claro may schedule those nodes to run concurrently.

 In fact, not only does Claro enable concurrency, it actually is able to create the optimal schedule to run your nodes.
 You don't need to think about scheduling at all, simply encode the data relationships between your operations, and Claro